Juarez (film): Plot

-The film focuses on the ongoing conflict between Maximilian I (Brian Aherne), an Austrian archduke who is installed as the ruler of Mexico by the French Napoleon III (Claude Rains), and Benito Juárez (Paul Muni), the country's U.S.-backed president.
+The film focuses on the ongoing conflict between Maximilian I, an Austrian archduke who is installed as the ruler of Mexico by the French Napoleon III, and Benito Juárez, the country's U.S.-backed president.
 In 1863, Napoleon III of France, fearful he will lose Mexico to Juárez, circumvents the Monroe Doctrine by instituting sovereign rule and controlling an election that places Maximilian von Habsburg on the Mexican throne.

-Upon his arrival in the country with his wife Carlota (Bette Davis), Maxmilian realizes he is expected to establish French supremacy by confiscating land that Juárez had returned to the native people and penalizing the rebels under his command.
+Upon his arrival in the country with his wife Carlota of Belgium, Maxmilian realizes he is expected to establish French supremacy by confiscating land that Juárez had returned to the native people and penalizing the rebels under his command.
 Maximilian decides to abdicate his throne but is deterred from doing so by Carlota.

 Maximillian offers Juárez the position of prime minister, but Juárez's refusal to compromise democratic self-rule for the Mexican people creates an unbridgeable rift between the two.
 When the American Civil War comes to an end, the United States warns Napoleon that it intends to enforce the Monroe Doctrine by military force if necessary, sending arms in support of Juárez's army.
-Their efforts are thwarted by Vice President Alejandro Uradi (Joseph Calleia), who seizes the American ammunition and therefore virtually guarantees victory for Maximilian.
+Their efforts are thwarted by Vice President Alejandro Uradi, who seizes the American ammunition and therefore virtually guarantees victory for Maximilian.
 However, Napoleon orders all French troops to evacuate Mexico, leaving Maximilian without an army.

 Angered by this move, Carlota returns to Paris to appeal to Napoleon, but she suffers a mental breakdown.
 Juárez and his rebels capture Maxmillian and his men.
 Although arrangements to set him free are made, he insists on remaining with his supporters.
 Tried and found guilty, they are sentenced to death by firing squad.